Dynamic Wealth Speaker Series Greg Dahlman

 “It was an honor to have welcomed Greg (Dahlman) to meet with our clients as well as our team, all of whom greatly benefited from his insightful analysis of the market,” said James W. Davidson, Chairman of the Board, President and Chairman of the Executive Committee of Coral Gables Trust Company.

-“These kinds of enlightening sessions – and in such intimate settings -- are fundamental in today’s evolving economy,” added John W. Harris, Managing Director and Chief Wealth Officer, Coral Gables Trust Company.
+“These kinds of enlightening sessions – and in such intimate settings -- are fundamental in today’s evolving economy,” added John W. Harris, Managing Director, Coral Gables Trust Company.
 “It sets us apart to be able to bring our clients this kind of in-depth input on topics that are of particular interest to them, their families and their businesses.”

 The Dynamic Wealth Speaker Series, which was initiated in 2013 by CGTC, is a recurring invitation-only event that offers insight into unique topics effecting the market.
 Other notable speakers and topics have included Linda Deusel from Federated Investors and Kathy jones from Schwab Fixed Income.
 The next edition of the Dynamic Wealth Speaker Series is scheduled to take place in January 2016.